finitas-app/infrastructure/README.md

 2. You should find out your local ip address.Write the command `ifconfig`, in the case of Windows `ipconfig`, and find an address starting with `192.168.`.
 Then go to the file docker-compose.yml located in the root directory of the infrastructure project and replace the host on line 6 with your ip address.
 For example, if my address is `192.168.64.1`, the result should be `"192.168.64.1:8080:8080"`.
 This is necessary to start the system that will have your ip address as host.
-This will give you the ability to throw requests not only from the local machine but also for example from your phone if you run a mobile application.
+This will give you the ability to make requests not only from the local machine but also for example from your phone if you run a mobile application, but you must be connected to the same network.
 If you want to run the project locally and make requests only with a local http client, you can leave only `"8080:8080"`.

 3. Write the command `docker compose up -d`